brewkit/components/README.md

 ---

-<p align="center">A design system for creating beautiful, themeable, and fully responsive UIs using React, SCSS, and TypeScript.</p>
+<p align="center">An easy-to-theme design system for creating impactful UIs using React and TypeScript.</p>

 ---